-Axiom: occurrent_part_of is transitive.
-[112-001]
+a(occurrent_part_of)[Axiom: occurrent_part_of is transitive.
+[112-001] ]

-Axiom: occurrent_part_of is reflexive (every occurrent entity is an occurrent_part_of itself).
-[113-001]
+a(occurrent_part_of)[Axiom: occurrent_part_of is reflexive (every occurrent entity is an occurrent_part_of itself).
+[113-001] ]

 Note that ‘part_of’ in BFO signifies always: ‘proper or improper part’.
 Thus every entity is, trivially, a part of itself.
 We appreciate that this is counterintuitive for some users, since it implies for example that President Obama is a part of himself – however it brings benefits in simplifying the logical formalism, and it captures an important feature of identity, namely that it is the limit case of mereological inclusion.
 Proper parthood can be easily defined, as follows: